ColumbiaDVMM/ColumbiaImageSearch/README.md

 ## Contact

 Please feel free to contact [me](mailto:svebor.karaman@columbia.edu) with any questions you may have.
-Also, please post any issue you encouter or request features on github.
+Also, please post any issue you encounter or request features on github.